All Episodes

 Took them a while.

-It took them a lot, took a lot of sabotage.
+It took a lot of sabotage.

-Now the next thing I'd like to hear, and by the way, I want to be very clear, because I know people in the intelligence community.
+Now, the next thing I'd like to hear, and by the way, I want to be very clear because I know people in the intelligence community.

 So I want to be very, very, very, very clear that I understand the 98% of people that work in the intelligence community are good people that are willing to risk their lives to keep you safe, to keep us safe.

-But those people that are involved in leaking sensitive information, they are a creating a clear and present danger to this country.
+But those people that are involved in leaking sensitive information, they are creating a clear and present danger to this country.

 I'm really getting nervous for the sake of the country.

-Whoever these leakers are, and it's so much harder to find it because of the executive order adjustment of Obama two weeks before he left, that meant sixteen other agencies had access to it.
+Whoever these leakers are, and it's so much harder to find it because of the executive order adjustment of Obama two weeks before he left, that meant 16 other agencies had access to it.

 If we don't find those people that are leaking this intelligence information, then we're putting the country in danger.

-Find those leakers because they're hurting your business, and what you do is critical for the safety and security of this country.
+And what you do is critical for the safety and security of this country.

 We need you.

-All right, we have the latest on the cluster that is known as the repeal and replace bills.
+All right, we have the latest on the cluster that is known as the Repeal and Replace Bills.

-All right, 25 now till the top of the hour, 800-941-SEAN, our toll-free telephone number.
+All right, 25 now till the top of the hour, 800-941-SHAWN, our toll-free telephone number.

-Could Could you imagine if we brought these private conversations and our staff public?
+Could you imagine if we brought these private conversations and our staff public?

-How many, how long would it be within the show's content before the call came in to say, that's it, you're all fired.
+How many, how long would it be within the show's content before the call came in to say, that's it, you're all fired?

-Well, the only place that's available is Sirius XM.
+Well, the only place that's available is SiriusXM.

-I am very I'm looking forward to doing that show with you.
+I'm looking forward to doing that show with you.

-And uh he's full of crap.
+And he's full of crap.

 He was cursing his head off.